IGross2022/UDACITY_DS_Project1_Blog/index.md

 - **Reviews**, including unique id for each reviewer and detailed comments
 - **Calendar**, including listing id and the price and availability for that day

-These data can be downloaded from located on https://www.kaggle.com/datasets/airbnb/seattle/data
+These data can be downloaded from https://www.kaggle.com/datasets/airbnb/seattle/data

 The purpose of that project is to analyse thee topics: